BielRoig/hfeb-guide/content/docs/matchup-spread/ub-psychatog.md

 ## Matchup Summary

-U/B Psychatog is a generally favorable matchup.
+UB Psychatog is a generally favorable matchup.

-Compared to U/W Landstill, the white cards that cause you the most trouble are missing: Swords, Disenchant, Humility, Meddling Mage, and Decree of Justice.
-This makes **Survival of the Fittest** the best plan, especially in Game 1.

 The keys to the matchup are:

-- try to resolve Survival;
+- resolve Survival;
 - don't overestimate Psychatog's clock, but count Gush and Accumulated Knowledge carefully;
-- use discard to open windows against counters;
 - don't die to Cephalid Coliseum after Hermit Druid;
-- don't lean too much on upkeep Hermit lines against a blue deck;
+- don't lean too much on upkeep Hermit lines;
-- post-board, bring in Duress, Xantid Swarm, and Swords to Plowshares;
-- respect Engineered Plague, Furnace, Crypt, Infest, Hibernation, and Chain of Vapor;
-- cut some cards that are too oriented toward pure speed, like Elvish Spirit Guide and part of the mana dorks.
+- cut some cards that are too oriented toward pure speed.

-In short: against U/B Psychatog you want to play a more patient game than against other control matchups — resolve Survival, don't get caught off-guard by Tog in combat, and pick lines that don't lose to a single blue interaction.
+In short: against UB Psychatog you want to play a more patient game than against other control matchups: don't get caught off-guard and pick resilient lines.

 It's a matchup where the fact that the opponent isn't running white changes everything.
 Fewer clean answers means more time for you, and more time for hFEB often means a Survival that sooner or later turns any hand into a win.